angrybacon/doomsday-wiki/markdown/articles/2019/03/05/worlds-end.md

 > \[LED, LED, LED, LED, BW\] makes enough mana to BW for ToA and sac Frenzy
 >
 > waiiiiiiiit damn lol these piles have trouble generating enough storm lol just
-> did that pile and storm count was like 7 man im doing some embarassing
+> did that pile and storm count was like 7 man im doing some embarrassing
 > misplays with this
 >
 > shieet you can pull double doomsday piles out of your ass to generate storm